Get Started with Settlement#

 By the end, you'll have a working script that:

-- Resolves token transfer routes using Mayan Swift
+- Resolves token transfer routes using Mayan Swift.

-- Quotes and validates the best route
+- Quotes and validates the best route.

-- Initiates a swap on a source chain and completes the transfer on a destination chain
+- Initiates a swap on a source chain and completes the transfer on a destination chain (no destination signer required for Mayan Swift).

 Note